top of page

 John completed his Doctorate research in the area of patient-centred clinical validation using autonomous socialising knowledge agents through Trinity College Dublin (TCD).
 A current avenue for research is to extend the developed agent based intelligent validation technology for use on mobile devices for use in buildings, elder care and medical patients.
 Overlapping with his ongoing research John has worked with international companies on documenting the performance of cross-discipline projects.
 This is where the channels of interaction (i.e. meetings, emails, telephone communications) between cross-discipline teams are monitored and nuances of the method and success of knowledge transfer between these disciplines is analysed.

-• Rafael De ANDRES MEDINA
+• Rafael De Andres Medina

-Chair of the ECRIN-ERIC Assembly of Members Subject: European clinical trials
+Chair of the ECRIN-ERIC Assembly of Members Subject: European clinical trials.

 Delegate co-representing JPND at EBRA (CSA of HBP, JPND and NEURON, funded by EU H2020).